51.3% of the UK population have difficulty falling asleep

 Meanwhile, 51.3% of the UK population have difficulty falling asleep, according to statistics from 2011’s Great British Sleep Survey.

-As if that’s not enough, the AA reports that at least 3000 deaths and serious injuries that happen on the UK roads each year are caused by drivers operating vehicles when suffering from a lack of sleep.
+As if that’s not enough, the AA reports that at least 3000 deaths and serious injuries that happen on the UK roads each year are caused by drivers operating vehicles when suffering from a lack of shuteye.

 This is especially grim news; 3,500 people are killed or seriously injured each year due to drink-driving.
 Driving without sleep is just as deadly as driving under the influence of alcohol.

-Continuing through life without enough sleep can have extremely serious consequences for others, but reducing the number of hours of sleep each day can have a directly harmful effect on ourselves in ways which are obvious, but in other ways which are completely unexpected.
+Continuing through life without enough sleep can have extremely serious consequences for others, but reducing the number of hours of snooze each day can have a directly harmful effect on ourselves in ways which are obvious, but in other ways which are completely unexpected.

 Researchers at Warwick Medical School published a study in the European Heart Journal that linked disrupted sleep patterns to major health problems.
 Lead author Professor Francesco Cappuccio said: